Vostok.Logging

 • Exception + interpolated string:

-• Produces an event with given exception, message template and given property values (names are extracted from argument names).
+• Produces an event with given exception, and given property values (names are extracted from argument names).

 • var Who = "world";